DataBassGit/AgentForge/README.md

 1. [ChromaDB](https://www.trychroma.com/) requires [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) in order to work with Windows.
 2. Once downloaded, mark the 'Desktop Development with C++' for installation.
 It should automatically select these optional packages for you.
    ![Cpp_Setup](/docs/Images/Cpp_Setup.png)
-3. When installation is complete, you'll see a message that says 'All installations are up-to-date.'
+3. When the installation is complete, you'll see a message that says, 'All installations are up-to-date.'
    ![Cpp_Completion](/docs/Images/Cpp_Completion.png)
 4. Done!
 Close the Visual Studio installer.